 Once you’ve located all these components and hoses, start your vehicle’s engine and allow it to warm up watching all of these components for signs of a leak like steam or drips.

 If you discover your leak is coming from the end of one of the hoses in your engine it may be time to replace the hose.
 If it is swollen and appears too big for the end connection, has cracks, rips or tears it is time to replace that hose.
 If you discover your leak coming from another location use BlueDevil Pour-N-Go to seal your leaks.
 BlueDevil Pour-N-Go is a specially formulated to seal the leaks in your cooling system without damaging or harming any other equipment.
 BlueDevil Pour-N-Go is a non-particulate sealer that reacts to the temperature differential created at the leak point.
 BlueDevil Pour-N-Go is safe to circulate in your cooling system and will only activate at the leak point bonding to metal or plastic.
-For V8 engines, vehicles with large cooling capacities or very fast leaks use BlueDevil Head Gasket Sealer.
-BlueDevil Head Gasket Sealer is a more aggressive sealer and will require a complete cooling system flush and a removal of your thermostat.

 You can also pick up any of our great BlueDevil products at your partnering local auto parts stores like: